 Controversial among some marque enthusiasts for being the first-ever front-wheel-drive BMW (although the latest 1 Series has followed suit), the 2 Series Active Tourer shares its mechanical basis with the BMW X1 SUV and various MINI models.
 It offers a range of diesel and petrol engines – the 1.5-litre three-cylinder turbocharged petrol offers a great blend of economy, power and character, while a 2.0-litre diesel offers relaxed long-distance cruising – and can be ordered with BMW’s xDrive four-wheel-drive system.
 Those who need seven seats might want to check out the slightly bigger 2 Series Gran Tourer.

 Engine-wise, little changed, but a seven-speed dual-clutch automatic gearbox is now available in the entry-level 218i petrol model and above.
 And that three-cylinder engine is one of our favourites in the range.
 Urban dwellers might find advantage in the BMW 225xe plug-in hybrid, though – it officially manages up to 166.2mpg and offers silent all-electric running for up to 32 miles before the petrol engine is required.
-It’s also the only premium plug-in hybrid MPV on sale until the Mercedes B-Class B 250e arrives.
+It was the first premium plug-in hybrid MPV on sale, and has now been joined by the Mercedes B-Class B 250 e.
 The diesel engines, meanwhile, are a little noisy but make for effortless driving – easily coping with the 2 Series Active Tourer when it’s fully laden.

 As you’d expect with a BMW, interior build quality is excellent and this, combined with a high level of standard equipment, helps to justify the 2 Series Active Tourer’s rather stiff price tag.
-It’s available in entry-level SE, Luxury, Sport or M Sport trim, and even the SE has sat nav, alloy wheels, DAB digital radio and a two-zone climate-control system, as well as a tailgate that raises and lowers automatically – a really practical touch.
+It’s available in entry-level SE, Luxury, Sport or M Sport trim, and even the SE has sat nav, alloy wheels, DAB digital radio and a two-zone climate-control system, as well as front and rear parking sensors and cruise control.
 As ever with BMW, there’s an extensive options list to help you further customise the car to your taste.
 It can easily become very expensive, though, so we’d advise caution if you’re happily box-ticking.